April 1, 2025

 Source: Spotify for Podcasters

-Spotify for Podcasters (formerly known as Anchor) is a free, unlimited hosting service that offers basic analytics, monetization features, listener engagement, video podcasts, and even some light recording and editing tools to help you create podcasts on the go.
+Spotify for Podcasters (formerly known as Anchor) is a free, unlimited hosting service that offers basic analytics, monetization features, listener engagement, video podcasts, and even some light recording and editing tools to help beginners create podcasts on the go.

 You'll be able to distribute your show to major podcast platforms, manage multiple shows, and even incorporate music from Spotify's expansive catalog.
 The best part is that Spotify for Podcasters is completely free: there are no paid plans, although there is a 250MB limit for audio files.